PeterCxy/paprika/README.md

 Configuration: theme_config.json
 ===

-`theme_config.json` will be passed to Handlebar templates in the theme as `blog.theme_config`.
-A theme can thus use any extra information available via this configuration file.
+`theme_config.json` will be passed to Handlebars templates in the theme as `blog.theme_config` (See `BlogRootContext` and other `Context` structures in `src/render.rs`; `serde_json::Value` means arbitrary JSON object).
+A theme can thus use arbitrary extra information available via this configuration file.
 The `default` theme currently supports the following options:

 ```json
 {